Jan Böhmermann: "V for Varoufakis" video, 2015

-Erdogan satire, 2016
+Erdoğan satire, 2016

-Mid March, the German political satire TV show extra 3 aired a critical song about Erdogan, which led to protests of the Turkish government.
+In mid-March, the German political satire TV show extra 3 aired a critical song about Erdoğan, which led to protests of the Turkish government.

-Two weeks later, on 31 March 2016 Böhmermann presented a poem named "Schmähkritik" ("abusive criticism") about Turkish president Recep Tayyip Erdogan in his satire show Neo Magazin Royale on the ZDF public channel.
+Two weeks later, on 31 March 2016 Böhmermann presented a poem named "Schmähkritik" ("abusive criticism") about Turkish president Recep Tayyip Erdoğan in his satire show Neo Magazin Royale on the ZDF public channel.
 Afterwards, twenty people lodged a complaint.
 Proceedings instituted by the prosecutor's office for "insulting of organs and representatives of foreign states" were based on principles §103 and §104 in the German penal code.
-In the satire, Böhmermann called Turkish president Recep Tayyip Erdogan "the man who beats girls", and said that Erdogan loved to "fuck goats and suppress minorities, kick Kurds, hit Christians, and watch child pornography."
-Much of the rest of the poem was devoted to associating Erdogan with various less accepted forms of sexuality.
+In the satire, Böhmermann called Turkish president Recep Tayyip Erdoğan "the man who beats girls", and said that Erdoğan loved to "fuck goats and suppress minorities, kick Kurds, hit Christians, and watch child pornography."
+Much of the rest of the poem was devoted to associating Erdoğan with various less accepted forms of sexuality.
 Böhmermann deliberately played with the limits of satire and said several times that this form of abusive criticism was not allowed in Germany.

-The ZDF channel distanced itself from the poem and cut it out of the program which can be seen in its internet archives "Mediathek."
-After a phone call with the Turkish prime minister Ahmet Davutoglu, Chancellor Angela Merkel criticised the poem as "intentionally hurtful" ("bewusst verletzend"), and prosecutors in Mainz planned to consult the federal Justice Ministry on whether to launch criminal proceedings.
+The ZDF channel distanced itself from the poem and cut it out of the program which can be seen in its online media library (Mediathek).
+After a phone call with the Turkish prime minister Ahmet Davutoğlu, Chancellor Angela Merkel criticised the poem as "intentionally hurtful" ("bewusst verletzend"), and prosecutors in Mainz planned to consult the federal Justice Ministry on whether to launch criminal proceedings.
 The Turkish government released a verbal note in which it demanded the criminal prosecution of Böhmermann.
 According to the law, the government has to approve the demand for criminal prosecution by a foreign government, before criminal proceedings can be started because of §103/104 StGB.
 Therefore Angela Merkel accepted the request from Turkey to seek his prosecution, but stressed that the acceptance was not due to the merits of the prosecution case.
-In addition, Erdogan himself made a complaint against Böhmermann as a private person because of the alleged insult.
-The vice minister president of Turkey, Numan Kurtulmus, called the poem a "serious crime against humanity".
+In addition, Erdoğan himself made a complaint against Böhmermann as a private person because of the alleged insult.
+The vice minister president of Turkey, Numan Kurtulmuş, called the poem a "serious crime against humanity".